Can Patients Keep Taking NSAIDs After Bariatric Surgery?June 11, 2018

-One form of COX enzyme is predominantly present in the stomach and it plays a crucial and beneficial role in maintaining the integrity of stomach mucosal lining.
+One form of COX enzyme is predominantly present in the stomach, and it plays a crucial and beneficial role in maintaining the integrity of the stomach mucosal lining.
 This is essential in preventing infections and ulcers of the stomach.
-Many NSAID agents are non-specific thus, inhibiting all COX enzymes.
-If used for prolonged periods of time, will lead to stomach lining ulceration and potential infection with H. pylori bacterium, due to lack of mucosal integrity and protection.
+Many NSAID agents are non-specific; thus, inhibiting all COX enzymes.
+If used for prolonged periods of time, it will lead to stomach lining ulceration and potential infection with H. pylori bacterium, due to lack of mucosal integrity and protection.
 Eventually, this may even lead to stricture, bleeding, and occasionally life-threatening perforation of the stomach or the intestine.

 Effects of NSAIDs on post-Roux-en-Y Gastric Bypass Patients

 The upper part of the digestive tract is changed after Roux-en-Y Gastric Bypass.
 The new anatomy consists of a small stomach pouch, which is connected to the small intestine, the gastric remnant is then drained into the distal small intestine which allows the gastric juices and bile to mix with ingested food.